JosephHaganScD/cluster-aware-cv/README.md

 This repository contains R code supporting the manuscript:

-> "Quantifying the Optimism of Naive Cross-Validation for Binary Outcome Prediction with Clustered Repeated-Measures Predictors: A Simulation Study and Clinical Illustration"
+> "Quantifying the Optimism of Naive Cross-Validation for Binary Outcome Prediction with Clustered Repeated-Measures Predictors: A Simulation Study and Clinical Illustration" BMC MRM, under review.
+> Joseph Hagan, ScD MSPH (ORCID: 0000-0002-3285-2131)

 ## Overview